MartinTale/js13kgames-2024/README.md

 Game where you pick an item that doesn't have 13 of it on the screen as fast as possible to get high score!

+## OP Guild Challenge

+NPC chick at the bottom left gives a hint to user to confuse them as it's not always correct.

 ## Usage

 ### Install